chef/chef-web-docs/chef_master/source/vmware.rst

 `[Github] <https://github.com/chef-partners/kitchen-vro>`__

 * An integration point with vRO and test-kitchen
-* Leverages specific Workflows in vRO if it’s required by VMware admins
+* Leverages specific Workflows in vRO if it's required by VMware admins

 Usage Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++